Naif6003/CryptographyProject_1/README.md

 #### SDES

-* SDESimplementation class will have functions implementations to help do the encryption and decryption.
+* This project will have the implementation of SDES and TripleSDES algorithms.
-* SDES class will have the implementation for S-DES algorithm.
+* We are also implementing algorithm to crack the SDES and TripleSDES using brute-force algorithm on English words.